 One of your first lines of defense against high blood pressure (hypertension) is your diet.
-Adopting a blood pressure-friendly diet may help keep your blood pressure within a healthy range without the side effects caused by medications.
+Adopting a blood pressure-friendly diet

 In addition to certain foods that may help lower your blood pressure, some types of drinks may also be helpful.

 In this article, we’ll take a deeper dive into six different types of drinks that may help lower your blood pressure.

 This can cause your heart and blood vessels to work harder, which can damage your heart muscle over time.
 Additionally, it can cause small tears in the walls of your arteries to form, leading to the buildup of fatty plaque.

 High blood pressure usually develops over time and

 It’s important to treat high blood pressure, as it

 Treatment for high blood pressure generally involves a combination of medications, which are used to relax or widen your blood vessels, along with diet and lifestyle changes.